 Another category of equipment which was not envisaged when the original framework was drafted is RF modules or sub-assemblies.
 These are small, low power RF assemblies that are installed in larger devices.
-A typical example would be a Wi-Fi module in a printer or cooking stove.
+A typical example is a Wi-Fi module in a printer or stove.
 The Authority receives numerous applications each year for various types of modules from manufacturers and their representative certifying agencies, including commercial distributors.

 The Authority will process applications for equipment certification for RF modules or sub-assemblies, and any associated licences for the installation or use of those modules, where applicable, for embedding within devices for use in Trinidad and Tobago.
-The Authority may prescribe a fee for granting these authorisations.